-What Are Home Construction Loans And How Do They Work?
+What Are Construction-to-Permanent Loans And How Do They Work?

 If you want to build a new home instead of buying an existing one, you’ll likely need a construction loan.
-A construction-to-permanent loan (C-to-P), also known as a single-close loan, simplifies financing by combining building costs and a permanent mortgage into one loan—saving you time and money.
+A construction-to-permanent loan (C-to-P), simplifies financing by combining building costs and a permanent mortgage into one loan—saving you time and money.

 What Is a Construction-to-Permanent Loan?